-In 2023, the Thai economic recovery remained on track.
-Resulting in the service and private sector consumption expanded.
-The labor market continued to improve in line with the economic recovery.
-The supporting factors in spending and consumer's confidence continued to improve.
-However, the Company strongly believes in the importance of managing the business operations according to vision, mission, strategic and the Company's business plans that the Executive Board managed the Company's businesses to the best, in order to strengthen the organization's business continuity.
-In 2023, the Executive Board held 12 meetings as the detail of names and meeting attendance below;
+The Company strongly believes in the importance of managing the business operations according to the Company's business policies and business plans.
+The Board of Directors has appointed the Executive Board to support the Company's management and business operation to be in compliance with the strategy, policy, business plan, Articles of Association and as well as performing any other tasks as assigned by the Board of Directors that the Executive Board managed the Company's businesses to the best, in order to strengthen the organization's business continuity.
+In 2024, the Executive Board held 12 meetings as the detail of names and meeting attendance below;

 Name Position in the Executive Board Number of Attendance/ Total Number of Meeting 1.
-Mr. Charoenrath Vilailuck The Executive Chairman 12/12 2.
-Mr. Watchai Vilailuck Member 10/12 (1) 3.
-Mr. Thananan Vilailuck Member 9/12 (1) 4.
+Mr. Charoenrath Vilailuck The Executive Chairman 11/12 (1) 2.
+Mr. Watchai Vilailuck Executive Vice Chairman - Corporate 9/12 (1) Strategy & New Business Development 3.
+Mr. Thananan Vilailuck Executive Vice Chairman - Corporate 11/12 (1) Management 4.
 Mr. Jong Diloksombat Member 12/12 5.
-Mr. Teerachai Phongpanangam Member 10/12 (1) 6.
-Mrs. Phongsri Saluckpetch Member 10/12 (1) 7.
-Ms. Kanokwan Chanswangpuvana Member 11/12 (2) 8.
-Ms. Chotika Kamloonwesaruch Member 12/12
+Mr. Teerachai Phongpanangam Member 12/12 6.
+Mrs. Phongsri Saluckpetch Member 11/12 (1) 7.
+Ms. Kanokwan Chanswangpuvana Member 10/12 ^{(1) (2)} 8.
+Ms. Chotika Kamloonwesaruch Member 11/12 (1)

-Remark: (1) Oversea business engagement;
+Remarks: (1) Oversea business engagement;